rikvermeulen/lightning/.github/CONTRIBUTING.md

 # Contributing to Lightning

 First off, thank you for considering contributing to Lightning!
-It's people like you that make [Project Name] a great project.
+It's people like you that make Lightning a great project.

 ## Code of Conduct